 The Sink And Wash Cloth Method

 If you have a sink in your van or are able to find a public sink that comes with a little privacy, sink showers are a good way to go.
-In a pinch, we’ll just heat up some water in a small stove to wipe off our hands and face.
+Just heat up some water in a small stove and use a washcloth to wipe off your hands and face.

 Gym Membership Showers